LucianoCirino/efficiency-nodes-comfyui/README.md

 • Re-outputs key inputs which helps promote a cleaner and more streamlined workflow look for ComfyUI.<br>
 • Can force hold all of its outputs without regenerating by setting its state to "Hold".<br>
 • Has the capability to generate 2D plots that allow for easy comparison of different parameter settings.
-<blockquote>note: when using multiple instances of this node, each instance must have a unique ID for the "Hold" state to function properly.</blockquote>
 </ul></details>

 <details><summary>Efficient Loader</summary><ul>